-- (43) Aid granted by Member States to credit institutions under Article 107(2)(b) TFEU to compensate for direct damage suffered as a result of the current crisis, which does not have the objective to preserve or restore the viability, liquidity or solvency of an institution or entity would not be qualified as extraordinary public financial support under the BRRD nor under the SRM Regulation, and would also not be assessed under the State aid rules applicable to the banking sector49. - (44) If due to the current crisis and the sanctions imposed in connection with that aggression, credit institutions would need extraordinary public financial support (see Article 2(1)(28) BRRD and Article 3(1)(29) SRM Regulation) in the form of liquidity, recapitalisation or an impaired asset measure, it will have to be assessed whether the measure meets the conditions of Article 32(4)(d) (i), (ii) or (iii) of the BRRD and Article 18(4)(d)(i), (ii) or (iii) of the SRM Regulation.
-Where the latter conditions are fulfilled, the credit institution receiving such extraordinary public financial support would not be deemed to be failing-or-likely-to-fail. - (45) To the extent such measures address problems linked to the aggression against Ukraine by Russia and the sanctions imposed in connection with that aggression, they would be deemed to fall under point 45 of the 2013 Banking Communication50, which sets out an exception to the requirement of burden-sharing by shareholders and subordinated creditors. - (46) Aid granted under this Communication shall not be conditioned on the relocation of a production activity or of another activity of the beneficiary from another country within the EEA to the territory of the Member State granting the aid.
+- (48) Aid granted by Member States to credit institutions or other financial institutions under Article 107(2)(b) TFEU to compensate for direct damage suffered as a result of the current crisis or aid granted by Member States to credit institutions or other financial institutions under section 2.4 of this Communication, which do not have the objective to preserve or restore the viability, liquidity or solvency of an institution or entity would not be qualified as extraordinary public financial support under the BRRD nor under the SRM Regulation, and would also not be assessed under the State aid rules applicable to the banking sector54. - (49) If due to the current crisis credit institutions would need extraordinary public financial support (see Article 2(1)(28) BRRD and Article 3(1)(29) SRM Regulation) in the form of liquidity, recapitalisation or an impaired asset measure, it will have to be assessed whether the measure meets the conditions of Article 32(4)(d) (i), (ii) or (iii) of the BRRD and Article 18(4)(d)(i), (ii) or (iii) of the SRM Regulation.
+Where the latter conditions are fulfilled, the credit institution receiving such extraordinary public financial support would not be deemed to be failing-or-likely-to-fail. - (50) To the extent such measures address problems linked to the aggression against Ukraine by Russia and its direct and indirect effects, they would be deemed to fall under point 45 of the 2013 Banking Communication55, which sets out an exception to the requirement of burden-sharing by shareholders and subordinated creditors. - (51) Aid granted under this Communication shall not be conditioned on the relocation of a production activity or of another activity of the beneficiary from another country within the EEA to the territory of the Member State granting the aid.
 Such condition would appear to be harmful to the internal market.
-This is irrespective of the number of job losses actually occurred in the initial establishment of the beneficiary in the EEA. - (47) Aid under this Communication shall not be granted to undertakings under sanctions adopted by the EU, including but not limited to: - a. persons, entities or bodies specifically named in the legal acts imposing those sanctions; - b. undertakings owned or controlled by persons, entities or bodies targeted by sanctions adopted by the EU; or - c. undertakings active in industries targeted by sanctions adopted by the EU, insofar as the aid would undermine the objectives of the relevant sanctions.
+Without prejudice to the specific safeguards included in section 2.8 of this Communication, this is irrespective of the number of job losses actually occurred in the initial establishment of the beneficiary in the EEA. - (52) Aid under this Communication shall not be granted to undertakings under sanctions adopted by the EU, including but not limited to: - a. persons, entities or bodies specifically named in the legal acts imposing those sanctions; - b. undertakings owned or controlled by persons, entities or bodies targeted by sanctions adopted by the EU; or - c. undertakings active in industries targeted by sanctions adopted by the EU, insofar as the aid would undermine the objectives of the relevant sanctions.